apache/camel/components/camel-google/camel-google-bigquery/ReadMe.md

 A Google Cloud account with a configured BigQuery instance is required with a dataset created.

 Google BigQuery component authentication is targeted for use with the GCP Service Accounts.
-For more information please refer to https://cloud.google.com/docs/authentication[Google Cloud Platform Auth Guide]
+For more information please refer to [Google Cloud Platform Auth Guide](https://cloud.google.com/docs/authentication)

 Google security credentials for the tests can be set in the `src/test/resources/simple.properties` file by setting either one of the following in order of preference: